libmapper/libmapper/doc/tutorials/tutorial_python.md

 ~~~

 This is about all that is needed to expose sensor 1's voltage to the network as
 a mappable parameter.
-The _libmapper_ GUI can now be used to create a mapping
+The _libmpr_ GUI can now be used to create a mapping
 between this value and a receiver, where it could control a synthesizer
 parameter or change the brightness of an LED, or whatever else you want to do.